REggar/TwitterSearchMVP/README.md

 # Twitter Search MVP
 [![Build Status](https://travis-ci.org/REggar/TwitterSearchMVP.svg?branch=master)](https://travis-ci.org/REggar/TwitterSearchMVP)

 Twitter Search MVP is a simple Android application for searching Twitter.
-Simple enter in your desired hashtag and the Twitter REST API will be queries and results will be displayed.
+Simply enter your desired hashtag and the Twitter REST API will be queried and the results will be displayed.

 This was created as a test of MVP, OAuth and Twitter RESTful API.
 This application uses application-only authentication where the application itself is authenticated against Twitter as opposed to individual users.